Pnam0/ToDoListApplication/Readme.md

-# Welcome to my To Do Application Github Repository
+# To Do Application Github Repository, Welcome!

 ## Description
 - #### This Application uses Javascript and SCSS to inject different views (through routing) into a single HTML file.